5 Tips for Dealing with Medical Debt

 Ask Questions and Follow Up

-Review itemized statements line-by-line to ensure you are being charged appropriately.
+Review itemized statements line-by-line to ensure you are all charges are yours.
 All medical billing is based on a system of codes, and mistakes can happen.
 If you are billed for a medication or procedure you believe you didn’t receive, call to dispute the charge.
-Additionally, if you believe your insurance was supposed to pay for something and didn’t, call the insurance company to find out why.
+Additionally, if you believe your insurance was supposed to pay for something and didn’t, call them to find out why.

 Investigate All Your Options for Medical Debt